 “Taking abandoned properties, which are considered blighted, and turning them into something that benefits a city is the key purpose of redevelopment agencies,” Redevelopment Agency Director Robb Steel said.
 “Without our help, private development of this highly valuable property would have been unlikely for the foreseeable future.”

 “No one could use this location without the major infrastructure upgrades taking place, Steel continued.
 “This property was too valuable to the city to let it simply go to waste.
-That’s why the Rialto Redevelopment Agency is making the investment to transform this into a useable location.”
+That’s why the Rialto Redevelopment Agency is investing to transform this into a usable location.”

 “After we moved forward with our plans to develop this property, In-N-Out Burger committed to coming here.
 Since then, other restaurants have contacted the Redevelopment Agency to express their interest in doing business at the same location,” Steel said.

 The City of Rialto Redevelopment Agency is investing about $2.4 million in the project.
 It has already purchased some of the property adjacent to the fire station from the California Department of Transportation.
-It then demolished the fire station, and will upgrade infrastructure in the area.
+It then demolished the fire station and upgraded the infrastructure in the area.
 The Redevelopment Agency also must relocate a cell tower and utility lines, and install a traffic signal at the property’s parking lot entrance.

 To make the property useable again, the Redevelopment Agency had to create a single lot out of the three separate, unusable parcels.
 Another necessity is to relocate underground utility lines, which had been put in without consideration for future development.
-And, so that passenger vehicles may access these restaurants in a safe way, a traffic signal must be installed for this project.
+And, so that passenger vehicles may safely access these restaurants, a traffic signal must be installed for this project.

 “Because of these challenges, this project faced greater expense than normally would be required of a retail project,” Vargas said.
 “This project must bear the entire cost for public improvements that would normally be borne by a much larger geographic area.”